What causes clutter? – Part 1: The inflow of new possessions is too high

 There are so many other reasons – Which are yours?

-If we define ‘clutter’ as belongings that don’t serve us, we have to admit that some of our newly acquired possessions become clutter as soon as they enter our home – that’s when we unpack and then never use them.
+If we define ‘clutter’ as belongings that don’t serve us, we have to admit that some of our newly acquired possessions become clutter as soon as they enter our home – we never use them.

 But in time – over months or years – they loose their attractiveness and usefulness, we no longer need, use or like them.

-If we then don’t make the decision to discard them, they become clutter.
+If we don’t make the decision to discard them, they become clutter.